Sacred Sound

 Connect Body + Spirit

-Dear Ones, I’m delighted to invite you to join me on a transformative journey to bring embodied spirituality into more explicitly Christian spaces, especially churches.
+Dear Ones, join me on a transformative journey to bring embodied spirituality into more explicitly Christian spaces, especially churches.

 Last spring, I participated in a 14-day immersive certification in sound meditation healing.
 The first time I heard about a sound bath, I thought it involved water.
 I’ve since learned that you are being “bathed” by the sounds and vibrations of various instruments.
 Over the past few years, I’ve found solace and a deeper connection to God through such sound bath experiences.